Skip to main content

 A well-structured lifestyle plan can directly influence the hormonal feedback loops that regulate fat storage and muscle growth.

 By combining these exercise and dietary strategies, you can create a powerful, synergistic effect on your hormonal health.
 For example, pairing resistance training with adequate protein intake provides the stimulus and the building blocks for muscle growth.
-Similarly, combining HIIT with a diet that manages carbohydrate intake can be a potent combination for improving and reducing body fat.
+Similarly, combining HIIT with a diet that manages carbohydrate intake can be a potent combination for improving insulin sensitivity and reducing body fat.

 Academic